HeatherWtr/Price-Alert-System/README.md

 # Price Alert System

-A python project to create an alert system that sends notifications when cryptocurrency prices reach predefined levels.
+A python project to create an alert system that sends notifications when cryptocurrency prices reach predefined levels:
+0
 In this Price Alert System script, i have implemented the following features:

 __1. Data Retrieval:__